Eigenvalue estimates and applications on weighted manifolds: Preliminaries and Proof of the Main Results

 \

 { {Acknowledgments}}

 \

-ACB is grateful to the Instituto Federal Goiano for the necessary conditions for the research internship, and to the Department of Mathematics of the Universidade de Brasília for its hospitality while this paper was being prepared.
+ACB is grateful to the Goiano Federal Institute for the necessary conditions for the research internship, and to the Department of Mathematics of the University of Brasilia for its hospitality while this paper was being prepared.
 We express our sincere gratitude to Keti Tenenblat for invaluable suggestions.

 \Addresses